davetron5000/naildrivin5.com-OLD/_posts/2012-10-05-making-it-right-technical-debt-vs-slop.markdown

 ---
 layout: post
-title: "&#10106;&#10144; Making it Right: Technical Debt vs. Slop"
+title: "Making it Right: Technical Debt vs. Slop"
 date: 2012-10-05 11:36
-comments: true
+feature: true
-categories:
 ---
 We were recently having a discussion at work about "doing it right" and "technical debt".
 The discussion revolved around the optionality of "doing it right" - when is it OK to not "do it right"?